ProjectMilou/frontend/README.md

 ## For all the frontend teams:

+- **You need yarn!** To install dependencies and work on the project make sure you have [yarn](https://yarnpkg.com/) installed and set up.
 - This is a TypeScript project, please make sure to type all your variables and don't use `any`.
 - The code style here is governed by prettier and is enforced via a pre commit hook, that formats your code when committing.
 Look up you editor integrations [here](https://prettier.io/docs/en/editors.html).
 - This project uses eslint to catch common mistakes, look up how to enable reporting of the results in your editor.